-With the achievable potential concept now in mind, let's step through the entire calculation of achievable energy efficiency potential.
-We examine high-efficiency furnaces for single-family homes in the North Shore Gas residential sector.
+With the achievable potential concept now in mind, let's step through the entire calculation of achievable energy efficiency potential for one measure.
+We examine high-efficiency furnaces for single-family homes in the Peoples Gas residential sector.
 The process is step-by-step and reductionist in nature.

-- 1. Determine the total space heating load for single-family residences (we explain later how we arrive at this figure) - a.
-123,000,000 therms - 2.
-Determine the portion of that load that could install a high-efficiency furnace (we exclude here houses that have boilers and houses with furnaces that cannot accommodate a high-efficiency upgrade, e.g., homes for which the special venting of the furnace presents technical problems) - a.
-91.000.000 therms - 3.
-Determine the portion of that load that doesn't already have a high-efficiency furnace - a.
-55,000,000 therms - 4.
+- Determine the total space heating load for single-family residences a.
+262,000,000 therms - 2.
+Determine the portion of that load that could install a high-efficiency furnace (we exclude houses that have boilers and houses with furnaces that cannot accommodate a high-efficiency upgrade, e.g., homes for which the special venting of the furnace presents technical problems) - a.
+64,000,000 therms - Determine the portion of that load that doesn't already have a high-efficiency furnace a.
+55,700,000 therms - 4.
 Determine the per-unit technical savings rate (how much gas does one save by installing a high-efficiency model instead of a standard-efficiency version) - a.
-13 percent - 5.
-Calculate the technical savings potential (multiply (3) by (4)) - a.
-7.200,000 therms - 6.
+13 percent - Calculate the technical savings potential (multiply (3) by (4)) a.
+7,200,000 therms - 6.
 Test to see whether the cost of conserved energy (discussed later) for this measure is less than the avoided cost-if it is, use the figure from (5); if not set this value to zero.
-The economic test is not shown here, but the measure is cost-effective) - a.
+The economic test is not shown here, but the measure is cost-effective a.
 7,200,000 therms - 7.
-Determine how much of this potential savings is associated with furnaces to be replaced this year (the typical adjustment is 1/useful life, which here is 1/20 because furnaces last about 20 years and customers tend replace them at the end of life, not before) - a.
+Determine how much of this potential savings is associated with furnaces to be replaced this year (the typical adjustment is 1/useful life, which here is 1/20 because furnaces last about 20 years and customers tend replace them at the end of life, not before)

+a.
 5% - 8.
-Determine the annual potential savings associated with a furnace that could be upgraded to a high-efficiency model in a given year (multiply (6) by (7)) - a.
+Determine the annual potential savings associated with a furnace that could be upgraded to a high-efficiency model in a given year (multiply (6) by (7)) a.
 360,000 therms per year - 9.
-Determine what percentage of this potential savings is associated with furnaces whose owner can be enticed through the North Shore Gas program to install the high-efficiency model (this does not include free riders) - a.
+Determine what percentage of this potential savings is associated with furnaces whose owner can be enticed through the Peoples Gas program to install the high-efficiency model (this does not include free riders) - a.
 30% (this is the achievability factor) - 10.
-Apply the achievability factor to the available potential savings (multiply (8) by (9)) - a.
+Apply the achievability factor to the available potential savings (multiply (8) by (9))a.
 108,000 therms per year

-This suggests that North Shore Gas can expect to save only about 100,000 therms per year promoting high-efficiency furnaces to single-family customers.
+This suggests that Peoples Gas can expect to save only about 100,000 therms per year promoting highefficiency furnaces to single-family customers.
 The key issue is estimating the achievability factor-we cannot point to just one source in that regard.
 We relied on a review of efficiency programs across the country, including the annual report on efficiency programs published by the American Gas Association.
 (American Gas Association, 2012) We also relied on the judgment of the experienced analysts who worked on the study.